Btrfs RAID Recovery & Filesystem Repair

 What Btrfs is and why it fails differently

 Btrfs stores data in a B-tree structure where every block pointer carries a checksum.
-The filesystem keeps four copies of its superblock at fixed offsets: 0x10000 (64 KiB), 0x4000000 (64 MiB), 0x4000000000 (256 GiB), and 0x4000000000000 (1 PiB).
+The filesystem mirrors its superblock to up to four fixed locations: 0x10000 (64 KiB), 0x4000000 (64 MiB), 0x4000000000 (256 GiB), and 0x4000000000000 (1 PiB).
+Only those locations that fall within the device size are written, so a smaller device carries fewer than four.
 When a NAS reports a crashed Btrfs volume, one or more of these superblocks has a mismatched generation number, or a tree block fails its checksum.

 Because Btrfs is Copy-on-Write, it never overwrites a block in place.
 A new version is written elsewhere and the parent pointer is updated.
 This is why a sudden power loss during a write can leave a tree block pointing to a location that was never fully committed.
 The result is a parent transid verify failed error or csum failed in dmesg.
 The filesystem will not mount because the tree is internally inconsistent.